 The Geelong Cats were formed in 1859 and were one of the first clubs in the then VFL.
 Despite finishing on top of the ladder in the league’s inaugural season, it took until 1925 for the side to win their first VFL Premiership, and after claiming another five over the next four decades the club endured a drought which lasted almost 50 years.
 That ended in 2007, however, with a resounding 119 point AFL Grand Final win over Port Adelaide which kick-started an era of dominance during which the Cats won three flags in five years.

-2018 was a disappointing one for the club as they dropped to eighth after consecutive second-place ladder finishes in the two years prior, but they will head into 2019 a highly rated side regardless.
-With the man regularly voted as the game’s best captain in Joel Selwood at the helm, probably the game’s best player in Patrick Dangerfield alongside him in the midfield, and a whole lot of other talent across the park, the Cats are still a force to be reckoned with, and wouldn’t be a surprise to see them go much further this year.
-The Cats kick off their 2019 season with a huge clash against long-time rivals the Magpies on Friday, 22 March, while other key contests include their Round 3 matchup against the Crows, their traditional Easter Monday game vs the Hawks on 22 April and a round 12 match vs the Richmond Tigers on 7 June.
+Last season was a disappointing one for the club as they dropped to eighth after consecutive second-place ladder finishes in the two years prior, but they will head into 2019 a highly rated side.
+With the man regularly voted as the game’s best captain in Joel Selwood at the helm, probably the game’s best player in Patrick Dangerfield alongside him in the midfield, and a whole lot of other talent across the park, the Cats are still a force to be reckoned with, and are expected to go much further this year.
+The Cats kick off their 2019 season with a huge clash against long-time rivals the Magpies, while other key contests include their Round 3 match-up against the Crows, their traditional Easter Monday game vs the Hawks on 22 April and a round 12 match vs the Richmond Tigers on 7 June, as well as a second tilt vs the Hawks in the 18th round.
+Overall, the Cats only play on Friday once here in 2019, while they have eleven Saturday and six Sunday contests, and will host Carlton in the last round before the Finals.

 Sunday 5 May LIVE: Cats vs Bombers at 3.20pm (Seven/Foxtel/Kayo)